petracihalova/service-dashboard/README.md

 # service-dashboard
-Flask app dashboard for services, deployments, pull requests a more created as internal tool for my team.
+Flask app dashboard for services, deployments, pull requests, and more created as internal tool for my team.

 App contains the following main parts:
 ## Overview page